L-Tryptophan (120 Capsules)

 Consult a pharmacist or physician when taking MAOIs, tricyclics, SSRIs, or other medications that influence serotonin.

-This product contains no added gluten, yeast, wheat, soy, milk, dairy products, eggs, nuts, tree nuts, peanuts, fish, shellfish, sugar, perservatives, artificial color, or artificial flavor.
+This product contains no added gluten, yeast, wheat, soy, milk, dairy, eggs, tree nuts, peanuts, fish, shellfish, salt, sugar, artificial color or flavor, or preservatives.
 Non-GMO.